PRIDE-Toolsuite/trackhub-creator/README.md

 There is a linked submodule, _private_, that contains sensitive configuration data, hosted in a private repository.

+#### /data_formats
+This is a helper module that contains _helpers_ for dealing with different data formats.
+At this iteration of the software, it mainly provides file format conversion for _Bed_ files into _BigBed_ files.

+As for most of the modules that are shipped with the application, it counts on a _config_manager_ that manages module wide configuration.

 ## Unit Testing
 ## Extending the Application with more Pipelines